Search

 Where are your teachers from?

 Our teachers come from around the world and have received their education from an English medium university.
 Most if not all of our teachers have varying years of teaching experience and have taught at an international school before joining Invictus.
 There are more than 20 nationalities represented among our teachers.
+Find out more about our teachers here.

 What curriculum is used at Invictus Phnom Penh?